 Asian watercress belonging to the species O. javanica is widely known as Chinese celery or Japanese parsley and is edible.
 In fact, many countries in East Asia grow it.
 It's also grown in South Asia and in Italy.

 Watercress has a number of reported health benefits.
 It's believed to help with sex drive, cure hangovers and even improve mental health conditions.
 Native Americans used watercress to treat liver and kidney trouble, particularly to dissolve kidney stones.
 Because watercress contains a significant amount of iron and other minerals, it is often used as a blood purifier.
-Its iron content is higher than spinachs.
-It also has more calcium than milk and triple of the amount of Vitamin E as lettuce.
+Its iron content is higher than spinach.
+It also has more calcium than milk and triple the amount of vitamin E as lettuce.
 Because of its water content, watercress is a low-calorie food, and it also has good portions of vitamins A and C.